How to copy a table from PDF to Excel: 8 methods explained

 How to access Excel's Get Data tab to extract tables from PDFs

-Steps to use Excel's built-in PDF import feature:
+Steps to use Excel's built-in PDF import option:

 1. Open an Excel spreadsheet